Clal Biotechnology Industries

 Series C in 2016

-Pi-Cardia is a medical device start-up focused on developing an innovative catheter designed to treat aortic stenosis.
-The company’s proprietary technology utilizes a low-profile trans-femoral catheter that incorporates nitinol elements to deliver mechanical impact, creating fractures in calcified heart valves without damaging the surrounding soft tissues.
-This procedure, which takes only a few seconds, aims to increase the effective orifice area of the valve, providing a less invasive alternative to valve replacement.
-Pi-Cardia's approach seeks to offer a cost-effective and durable treatment option for patients suffering from this condition.
+Pi-Cardia is a medical device start-up focused on developing an innovative low-profile catheter for the treatment of aortic stenosis.
+The company's proprietary technology utilizes a trans-femoral catheter that incorporates nitinol elements to deliver mechanical impact, creating fractures in calcified heart valves without damaging the surrounding soft tissue.
+This rapid treatment approach aims to enhance the effective orifice area of the valve, providing a cost-effective and durable solution that eliminates the need for valve replacement.
+By addressing the challenges associated with aortic stenosis, Pi-Cardia seeks to improve patient outcomes and streamline the treatment process for healthcare providers.

 Neon Therapeutics